 Disaster Unemployment Assistance

-Disaster Unemployment Assistance (DUA) benefits are available for authorized workers, business owners, and self-employed individuals who lost jobs or had work hours substantially reduced as a result of the wildfires and associated flooding, mudslides, and debris flows in Los Angeles, San Diego, Santa Barbara, and Ventura counties.
+Disaster Unemployment Assistance (DUA) benefits are available for authorized workers, business owners, and self-employed individuals who lost jobs or had work hours substantially reduced as a direct result of disasters.

 Cal/OSHA Worker Health and Safety

 The Division of Occupational Safety and Health (DOSH), better known as Cal/OSHA, protects and improves the health and safety of working men and women in California.

 Cal/OSHA Worker Health and Safety in Wildfires Regions – Cal/OSHA offers information for employers on how to protect workers exposed to smoke from wildfires and lists County Emergency Operations Centers where N95 respirator masks are available.

 To File a Workplace Safety Complaint with the Department of Industrial Relations (DIR)

 The California Department of Food and Agriculture (CDFA) offers wildfire recovery resources.